-A washing machine delivers results efficiently with minimal noise.
+Your washing machine should operate efficiently with minimal noise.
 However, as time goes the washer may experience some issues just like any other electric device.
-One of the problems is its drum loosing and wobbling and may need tightening.
+One of the problems is its drum loosening and wobbling and it may need tightening.
 Here is how to tighten your washing machine drum.

 What causes a washing machine drum to loosen?